Who we are...

 Our Operation

-Caleamont Farm follows the Joel Salatin model of Management Intensive Grazing (MIG) with the herd moving to a new poly-wired paddock each and every day beginning around May 15th of the given year.
+Caleamont Farm operates under Management Intensive Grazing (MIG) and (AMP) with the herd moving to a new poly-wired paddock each and every day beginning around May 15th of the given year.
 Our farm operation consists of 150 acres owned and 125 acres leased for pasture and hay production.
-We supplement the herd with a high quality dairy mineral with extra selenium, dry kelp meal and Redmond’s Salt in our covered free choice mineral feeders.
-As of today, we have had over seven generations (three year cycles) of grass-based genetics.
+We supplement the herd with a high-quality loose mineral, a selenium block, dry kelp meal and Redmond’s Salt in our covered free-choice mineral feeders.
+As of today, we have had over ten generations (three year cycles) of grass-based genetic lines.
 No grain was ever purchased or fed during our stewardship.

-We evaluate the herd, presently at 52 animals, for efficiency on grass, temperament, phenotype, calving ease and no mismarks.
-We normally calve on pasture late April through early June.
-Accordingly, we place the bull with the breeding stock after the 4th of July.
+We evaluate the herd for efficiency on grass, temperament, phenotype, calving ease and no mismarks.
+We normally calve on pasture mid-April through early June.
+Accordingly, we place the bulls with the breeding stock after the 4th of July.

 Our Herd

 After our initial purchase of three cows and a calf, we strengthened our small herd in 1998 with the purchase of Angel Camp Latte from a 100% grass-fed farm in Minnesota.
-Latte will be twenty-one years old on August 12, 2018.
-She has presented us with seventeen healthy calves and has earned her place as the herd matriarch.
-After Latte, we purchased a Ponderosa and a Holbrook Hill animal at the Belted Galloway National Sale in Fryeburg, Maine.
-This became a yearly ritual as we procured twelve Belties through the National Sale and two from the Select Sale in Louisville, Kentucky.
+Latte lived to be twenty-one years old and presented us with seventeen healthy calves, earning her place as the original herd matriarch.
+We expect our cows to breed up to fifteen years of age or more, each producing an average of twelve or more calves.